Does your home have the curb appeal you want?

 Use a combination of bleach and water for the best way to clean driveway concrete and remove mildew.
 Be sure to use gloves when handling bleach and keep it away from grass or plants.

 Bleach also brightens the surface of your driveway.
-An overall treatment of bleach helps restore your concrete to its original lighter shade.
+The overall treatment of bleach helps restore your concrete to its original lighter shade.

 4. Make Small Repairs